dirigonaut/video-sync/README.md

 On the Admins client the path bar will be on the top of the screen.
 The button on the left is the load video button and the bar to the right is the absolute path to the directory structure that has the media files in it located on your system.

 If the video player gets in a non recoverable state selecting the load button will force a reload of the video for all connected clients.
 This should resolve any deadlocks allowing you to seek back to where you left off and continue.

-### Chat
----
-A general communication center that will show user messages as well as user actions that interact with the video.
-By default the general allowed characters in chat are [Special](#misc).
-If the first character of the string is a '/' then it is recognized as a command.

-Commands:

-  - Play: Resumes play on a video
-    - ex: /play
-  - Pause: Pauses a video
-    - ex: /pause
-  - Seek: Seeks to a position in the video
-    - ex: /seek hh:mm:ss
-  - Handle: Changes the visible handle of a user
-    - ex: /handle bob(input type [Special](#misc)
-  - Help: Shows help
-    - ex: /help

-Admin Commands:

-  - Invite: Invites a new user to the session
-    - ex: /invite test@gmail.com
-  - Kick: Kicks a user from the session
-    - ex: /kick playerId(can be found by hovering over their name in chat)
-  - Downgrade: Removes permissions for a player to issue video commands
-    - ex: /downgrade playerId(can be found by hovering over their name in chat)
-    - Entry 'x': will delete the entry

 ### Logs
 ---